Interview with Amanda Reyes, Author and Film Historian

 How many of these made for TV movies have just been lost in the ether?
 If you had to ballpark it.

 I'd say probably half of them.
-I think a lot of TV movies might exist in vaults, and people just don't know about it.
+I think a lot of TV movies might exist in vaults, and people just don't know about them.
 They're lost, but they could be found.
 There's this thing they used to air late at night past primetime hours, like at 11:30, called the ABC "Wide World Mystery."
 They aired things that were acquired from other places.
 They used to air Brian Clemens' "Thriller," which is a U.K. series.
 They were like feature length sort of anthology episodes that were run like TV movies, but they also produced their own TV movies.
 Apparently somebody did a lot of research on the Wide World Mystery and created a Letterboxd account.
 It has every single title he knows of that was produced specifically for that segment.
 I think like 95% of those are gone for some reason.
 They were shot on video and I don't even know if they were kept after they aired.

 There's one that I'm dying to find called "Sorority Kill" (1974) which was made by a woman.
 It was directed by Gloria Monty, who would go on to produce "General Hospital" during the Luke and Laura years.
 It stars Anthony Geary, who went on to play Luke, and that's where he met Monty.
 I think it's just about people holding sorority sisters hostage in a house.
 It's got Nicholas Hammond from "The Amazing Spider-Man" and Joanna Cameron from "Isis."
 Every so often, if you Google it, something will appear about it, but finding it is almost impossible.
 Somebody did tell me that the Library of Congress actually has a copy of it.
 It's just a matter of me going there and getting it.
 It's been a two-decade search at this point.